juliocent/portfolio/_posts/2020-06-19-Bushfires.markdown

 ---

-This project is still in development and will be for some time.
+This project is still in development.

-So far, this project has a small app that I developed using Streamlit and Heroku (I am still having some problems with the deployment, once fixed I will link it here).
+So far, this project has a [small app](http://13.238.142.157:8501/) that I developed using Streamlit and deployed using AWS EC2.

+Technologies used in this project:
+- Pandas
+- Geopandas
+- Streamlit
+- Pydeck

 <!-- The best visualization for the project is using a density map, looking like the one below, but interactive:
 ![bushfire density map above](/assets/bushfire/above.jpg)